 Don't forget the inland effects of a hurricane.
 Recent examples are Hurricanes Irma, Matthew, Ivan, and Katrina.

 We were lucky and had two garages so we placed all that furniture inside.
 I'm not sure the wind wouldn't still carry off the furniture.
 I do remember getting into a pool filled with branches and roof singles.
 You couldn't even see what else might have been in there.
 We got in the pool with our sneakers to clean it out and were lucky there were no tears or holes in the liner of the pool.

 I am a failure in meteorology.
 I erroneously predicted that Jose would impact the US Northeast Coast with major impacts.
 LOOK WHAT JOSE DIDNT DO!!!
 BRING MAJOR IMPACTS TO THE US!!!
 I predicted that Maria would impact the US with devastating impacts.
 MARIA IS EXPECTED TO REMAIN OFFSHORE!!!
 That's two failed articles right then and there.
 I'm a failure at hurricane predicting.
 I'm just a failed meteorologist, all hype.
 I'll never be successfull at Hubpages.

 It all depends on what you consider successful.
 You have to keep on trying & learning.
 You are young & have lots to learn but in the end you will be successful.

 I am successful.
 Look who got his 3rd article in a vertical site?
 My article on a Hypothetical Slow-Moving Category 5 Hurricane Over Florida was moved to a vertical site.
 I don't know how, or why.

 Hi Hubbers,I'd like some help with passing the Quality Assessment Process.
-Will you please give feedback on my article Oceans and deep Seas.
+Will you please give feedback on my article Kulthi - Horse Gram - Nutrition Facts, Health Benefits and Uses.
 What can I do to improve?
 Thanks!

 Other product and company names shown may be trademarks of their respective owners.